arjunbharara/Dotmim.Sync-Project/README.md

 # Dotmim.Sync-Project
-A samole project for doing hands on Dotmim.Sync Framework
+A sample project for doing hands on Dotmim.Sync Framework